Inc44/dotfiles/COMMAND.md

 `iptables-save > file`: Save iptables to a file

+`jpegtran file`: Lossless transformation of JPEG files

+Options:

+- `-rotate angle`: Rotate the image 90, 180, or 270 degrees clockwise
+- `-perfect`: Fail if the transformation cannot be performed without loss
+- `-crop WxH+X+Y`: Crop the image to a rectangular region of width `W` and height `H`, starting at point `X,Y`
+- `-outfile file`: Send the output image to the named file

 `killall process`: Terminate all processes of `process`

 `laravel new project --using=kit`: Create a new Laravel project using a starter kit

+`ln source destination`: Generate a hard link pointing to a file or directory

 `ln -s source destination`: Generate a symbolic link pointing to a file or directory